Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Christopher Columbus in Review Recap

 The ancient tribes of Israel did the same when they conquered and destroyed to take possession of the land of Canaan.
-The people were killed--men, women, children, and livestock.
+They killed the people--men, women, children, and livestock.
 The Israelites felt a divine decree to habitate the land of Canaan, destroying any who stood in their way as enemies of righteousness.

-The Book of Mormon: Another Testament of Jesus Christ suggests a similar inheritance level event occurred to the Americas when God inspired the Europeans, Gentiles, to migrate to the lands and take possession of them removing the people already occupying the land as did Israel.
-North and South America were overrun by the Europeans and their descendants to the near extinction of the populations they encountered.
-Very few of the original groups remain.
+The Book of Mormon: Another Testament of Jesus Christ suggests a similar inheritance level event occurred in the Americas when God inspired the Europeans, Gentiles to migrate to the lands and take possession of them, removing the people already occupying the land as did Israel.
+North and South America, overrun by the Europeans and their descendants to the near extinction of the populations they encountered, have only a few of the original groups remain.

 The natives of America, however, are the chosen people of God, scattered Israel!
 Their DNA has been filtered through a host of other groups who migrated to the Americas, but their claim on the land called North and South America has been decreed in Scripture.
 History repeats itself.
 Just as God gives, He takes away.
 He also gives again.

 History Repeats Itself

 The House of Israel obtained their Promised Land through bloodshed and conquest.
 They had to do one thing.
 They had to worship God in truth without alterations.
 Because some of the conquered people of the land remained after the divine ethnic cleansing, so did their culture and religious beliefs, which filtered into the House of Israel.
 Through countless warnings by way of prophets, God told His people to remove the wicked practices of fornication and idolatry from among them.
 They went through cycles of obedience before the unthinkable occurred.
 The Kingdom of Israel split into two parts: the Ten Tribes in the Northern Kingdom and the Two Tribes, which became the Southern Kingdom, or Kingdom of Judah, modern-day Israel.